 I touched on this in a recent article, but if you’re outgrowing your current office space, then consider what it might take to create an omni office workspace for your employees.

-While companies like IBM and Yahoo are no longer allowing employees to work remotely, a hybrid approach might be the best solution when it comes to creating an effective work-from-home policy.
+While companies like IBM and Yahoo are no longer allowing employees to work remotely, a hybrid approach with support for remote workers might be the best solution when it comes to creating an effective work-from-home policy.
 But no matter what you decide to do, enabling your employees to spend some time working from home can help keep overhead costs low, while potentially increasing productivity.

 4. Secure important functional operational areas